HVAC of an Operation Room CFD Simulation

 There are various types of air conditioners with many uses in HVAC of residential homes, office buildings, libraries, amphitheater, hospitals, dining halls and more.
 One of the most important requirements in operating rooms is to eliminate particulate matter and environmental pollution.
 In operating rooms, the air exit the room directly and only fresh air is constantly injected into the interior.

-The purpose of designing an air conditioning system, is to provide the comfort of the people for a specific process in the desired environment.
+The purpose of designing an air conditioning system is to provide the comfort of the people for a specific process in the desired environment.
 The design of the Heating, Ventilation, and Air Conditioning (HVAC) is based on the principles of thermodynamics, fluid mechanics and heat transfer.
-Applying a proper air conditioning system in an operating room, prevents bacteria and infections from spreading during surgery .
+Applying a proper air conditioning system in an operating room prevents bacteria and infections from spreading during surgery.
 It avoids contaminant particles contacting the patient’s body, too.
-It also prevents anesthetic gases from leaving the room and provides a comfortable environment for the patient, doctors and nurses.
+It also prevents anesthetic gases from leaving the room and provides a comfortable environment for the patient, doctors, and nurses.
 One of the methods of air conditioning in the operating room is the use of air curtains.
 In the present case, we simulate the operating room space considering the equipment and the people within it, including the doctor and patient, using an HVAC system.

-Operation Room Heating, Ventilation, and Air Conditioning (HVAC) is designed to have a higher relative air pressure than outside.
+Operation Room Heating, Ventilation, and Air Conditioning (HVAC) are designed to have higher relative air pressure than outside.
 In fact, the valves are mounted on the ceiling of the operating room and above the bed of the patient, protected by air curtains.
 It also acts as a permanent drain valve to make the inlet laminar flow have better behavior.
 In which case the outflow from the laminar flow diffusers flows to both sides as they flow downward.

-It reduces the space for the presence of contaminated particles in the operating room, because of the high pressure zone.
+It reduces the space for the presence of contaminated particles in the operating room, because of the high-pressure zone.
 The system uses a laminar flow to purify the air inside the operating room.
-Also, a linear flow called air curtain to prevent contaminated flow into fresh air for better ventilation.
+Also, a linear flow called air curtain to prevent contaminated flow into the fresh air for better ventilation.
 The inlet air moves through the top to the bottom for the clearing operation and transfers contaminated gases and particles.
 The curtain prevents air from returning.

 Operating Room HVAC Problem Description